-For instance, our 3 primary pilot types motivation could be either about cooperation between people working together as a crew to accomplish the task as in the Prudent risk type (upper right) or the more autonomous and pragmatic "get the job done regardless" as in the lower right Composed risk type.
-A third motivational bridge that is shared by all three risk types to the right side of the RTC is the need for structure in the things they do.
-Pilots cover a wide gamut of types distributed mostly to the right side of the RTC.
-When discussing pilots using this combination of personality models it might sound like this; The Prudent risk type superimposed with the stabilizer motivator likes to work with others and may be more comfortable in a two-pilot crew or working with non-pilot crew members.
-The Composed risk type superimposed with the Improvisor motivator may be more comfortable making decisions on their own to get the job done.
-Whether through our predispositions, education, background or training, the majority of the pilots share the need for structure and so the greatest number fall in between these two extremes as Deliberate risk types.
-Understanding the differences and similarities of these two personality models allows for a better understanding as a whole person.
+In Beren's Essential Motivators she also describes patterns which bridge the differences between the 4 corners and together they seem to perfectly describe motivations that go along with the 8 Risk Types.
+For instance, our 3 primary pilot types' motivations could be either about people cooperating and working together as a crew to accomplish the task, as in the Prudent Risk Type (upper-right), or the more autonomous and pragmatic "get the job done regardless", as in the Composed Risk Type (lower-right).
+A third motivational bridge that is shared by all three Risk Types to the right side of the Compass is the need for structure in the things they do.

+Pilots cover a wide gamut of Types distributed mostly to the right-side of the Compass.
+When discussing pilots using this combination of personality models it might sound like this:

+- the Prudent Risk Type superimposed with the Stabilizer motivator likes to work with others and may be more comfortable in a two-pilot crew or working with non-pilot crew members; - the Composed Risk Type superimposed with the Improvisor motivator may be more comfortable making decisions on their own to get the job done.

+Whether through our predispositions, education, background or training, the majority of the pilots share the need for structure and so the greatest number fall in between these two extremes as Deliberate Risk Types.
+Understanding the differences and similarities of these two personality models allows for a better understanding of the whole person.

 Combining the two models in a training environment can lead individuals in an organization to better understand the other members of their team.

-This understanding in turn leads to a willingness to hold each other accountable and in effect, watch out for each other while accepting corrections and constructive criticism from other crew members.
-The last part of the personality puzzle, our attitude seems to be the wild card that can make this all work well and keep us safe, or hijack all common sense and not allow us to make decisions as an effective crew.
+This understanding in turn leads to a willingness to hold each other accountable and, in effect, watch out for each other while accepting corrections and constructive criticism from other crew members.
+The last part of the personality puzzle, our attitude, seems to be the wild card that can make this all work well and keep us safe, or hijack all common sense and not allow us to make decisions as an effective crew.